Geometric proof of the Grobman-Hartman Theorem: Introduction

+There are many of proofs of the Grobman-Hartman theorem in the literature.
+An exemplary geometric proof can be found in the Katok-Hasselblatt book \cite{KH}.
+This proof is placed in the context of the hyperbolicity, they show that dynamics of $g$ is hyperbolic on whole $\mathbb{R}^n$ and the conjugating homeomorphism is constructed geometrically by considering the stable and unstable leaves of points to construct the linearizing coordinates.

-The goal of this paper is to give a geometric proof of the Grobman-Hartman theorem for diffeomorphism and ODEs in finite dimension.
-By 'the geometric proof' we understand here the proof which works in the phasespace of the system under consideration and uses concepts of qualitative geometric nature.
-This differs from the standard functional analysis proof \cite{Pa,Pu,BV}, which is now a textbook proof (see for example \cite{A,C99,PdM,Ze}), which studies the conjugacy problem in some abstract Banach space of maps.
-The original proof by P. Hartman \cite{H1,H2,H3} also belongs to this category, but it lacks the elegance and the simplicity of the comptemporary approach, because to solve the conjugacy problem Hartman required first to introduce new coordinates which straighten the invariant manifolds of the hyperbolic fixed point.
-The standard functional analysis proof, whose idea apparently comes from paper by Moser \cite{M}, in a current form is a straightforward application of the Banach contraction principle.
+The other family of proofs of the Grobman-Hartman theorem uses tools from the functional analysis.
+The standard functional analysis proof \cite{Pa,Pu,BV}, which is now a textbook proof (see for example \cite{A,C99,PdM,Ze}), it studies the conjugacy problem in some abstract Banach space of maps.
+The original proof by P. Hartman \cite{H1,H2,H3} also belongs to this category, but it lacks the simplicity of the contemporary approach, because to solve the conjugacy problem Hartman required first to introduce new coordinates which straighten the invariant manifolds of the hyperbolic fixed point.
+The standard functional analysis proof, whose idea apparently comes from paper by Moser \cite{M}(see also \cite{Pa,Pu}), in a current form is a straightforward application of the Banach contraction principle.
 The whole effort is to chose the correct Banach space and a contraction, whose fixed point will give us the conjugacy.

-The original proof by Grobman~\cite{G1,G2} (for ODEs only) is not geometric in the above sense, while it works in the phase space and it is rather purely analytical, in fact the conjugacy in the Grobman-Hartman theorem is given explicitly in terms of some infinite integrals involving the fundamental matrix of solution of the linear hyperbolic ODE and the perturbation.
-The proof appears rather to be analytical than conceptual.